-Employee submits that Agency has provided insufficient evidence to support the abolishment of his position and requests an evidentiary hearing for the purpose of determining the legality of Agency's instant action.
-Employee cites that during his eight year tenure with DCPS that he has never received an unfavorable evaluation.
-Employee also cited to Federal
+Employee contends that the Agency has provided insufficient evidence to support the abolishment of her position.
+Employee cites that during her tenure with DCPS that she has never received an unfavorable evaluation.
+She also notes that prior to her receiving the RIF notice, she had informed the school administration that she was about to go on maternity leave.
+Employee